Peng-Protocol/Dexhune-SS/SS/Specifications/DexhuneMarkets.md

 Stores the address of the fee token.

-- **admin**
+- **listings**

-Stores the address of the admin.
+A struct for listings, stores the contract address of a listing request - index number - ETHscription hash (if any).

-- **pendingListings**
+Stores the status; "pending", "listed", or "rejected" (1, 2, 3).

-Stores the contract address of a listing request - index number - ETHscription hash (if any) and boolean condition.
+Stores the token name, ticker, and "exceptions" string.

-- **pendingDelistings**
+- **totalListings**

-Stores the contract address of a delisting request - index number - ETHscription hash (if any) and boolean condition.
+Stores the number of all fully listed tokens, updated when listings are passed or removed.

-- **fullListings**
+- **deadline**

-Stores the contract address - ETHscription hash (if any) - name and symbol of an approved listing.
-Name and symbol are queried and stored upon admin confirmation.
+Determines when requests can be deleted with _clearRequests. _clearRequests iterate over up to 10 pending listing requests to check their deadline.
+Is triggered by write functions.

 ## **Red Marker DAO**
-A simple DAO for approving or rejecting proposals to list or unlist tokens from Dexhune Markets.
+A simple DAO for approving or rejecting requests to list or unlist tokens on Dexhune Markets.
-However, each vote requires a permanent deduction of token units from the voter.
+Each vote requires a permanent deduction of token units from the voter.
 How much the user can vote is determined by their stake amount.
-But every staked balance is subject to a gaussian rebase mechanism, which redistributes all tokens of all stakers to create a "normal distribution" curve.
+But every staked balance is subject to a rebase mechanism, which redistributes all tokens of all stakers to create a "normal" or equak distribution.

 ### **Functions**